gnordhielm/simple-logging-loader/README.md

 Keep in mind:
-* This must be the first string literal following the function's opening bracket `{`.
+* `"log"` must be the first string literal following the function's opening bracket `{`.
-* This loader is best used early on, it cleans up after itself and understands es6 syntax.
+* This loader is best used early on, it cleans up after itself and understands arrow functions.
+* This loader is a litle bit brittle at the moment, I'm working on refactoring it as a babel plugin, but do keep an eye out for edge cases where it doesn't work (for example, if you try to destructure an object in the parameters).

 ## Scratchwork